HiromasaYamanishi/TourMix1M/README.md

 # TourMix1M

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
-This dataset is intended for research purposes only and as such cannot be used commercially

-# TourMix1M

-## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 This dataset is intended for research purposes only and cannot be used commercially.